A Guide to Breastfeeding

 All breast shapes and sizes can effectively feed the baby.

 “We work to find the proper position and latch for different shapes and sizes of breasts,” explains.
 Dr. Johnson.
 “You can even breastfeed with inverted nipples.
 Sometimes we recommend a nipple shield to help the baby form the proper latch for breastfeeding.”

 Lack of Milk Supply

-“If you feel like it’s low, then you can work with your provider to make sure that you’re not taking any medications that are interfering with milk supply.
-They can work with you to suggest other supplements or medications to support more supply,” advises Dr. Johnson
+“If you feel like your milk supply is low, work with your provider to identify any potential medications or other factors that may be interfering,” advises Dr. Johnson.
+“They can work with you to suggest other supplements or medications to support more supply.”

 Oversupply of Milk